Wedding Bells & Bills: How to Financially Plan for Your Big Day

 Cake: $500.
 About $50 of that goes on your face.
 Small cakes and a dessert table are increasingly popular nowadays (just don't mention it's for a wedding!).

-Hair and makeup: $500-1,000, though this could easily double in big cities; then for bridesmaids / moms, it's usuallly $300-500 more per person.
-Hair and makeup is more than the sum of parts, and often the place to not skimp.
+Hair and makeup: $500-1,000, though this could easily double in big cities; then for bridesmaids/moms, it's usually $300-500 more per person.
+Hair and makeup are more than the sum of parts, and may not be the place to skimp if breathtaking wedding photos are a top priority.

 Okay, breathe… That was the hard part.
 Like any estimate, your numbers could be significantly higher or lower depending on what you prioritize.
 (Oh right, don't forget cash for tipping everyone…)